FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/configure_folder_monitoring.md

     ```
     act type=folder,id=app1
     ```
-1. Create a file called Myfile.txt, and copy it to the `/home/user1/scandir_app1` folder.
+1. Create a file called` Myfile.txt`, and copy it to the `/home/user1/scandir_app1` folder.

 ****Results****